Created on: 19.04.23 | Updated on: 24.06.24

 How Do I Fight a Fine in NSW?

 If you want to request a review of your fine you may do so at my Penalty, which is Revenue NSW’s website.
 All you need to do is enter the infringement notice and the date of the offence.
 If you no longer possess the notice, you may contact Revenue NSW directly.
-If your request is denied but you believe that the fine is unlawful, you should seek legal advice from a professional lawyer who is well-versed in road-related cases.
+If your request is denied but you believe that the fine is unlawful, you should seek legal advice from a professional criminal lawyer who is well-versed in road-related cases.

 LY Lawyers and Traffic Offences